South Sandwich Islands: Geography

 The northernmost of the South Sandwich Islands form the Traversay Islands and Candlemas Islands groups, while the southernmost make up Southern Thule.
 The three largest islands – Saunders, Montagu, and Bristol – lie between the two.
-The Islands' highest point is Mount Belinda (1370 m) on Montagu Island.
+The islands’ highest point is Mount Belinda (1370 m) on Montagu Island.
 The fourth highest peak, Mount Michael (990 m) on Saunders Island has a persistent lava lake, known to occur at only eight volcanoes in the world.

-The South Sandwich Islands are uninhabited, though a permanently staffed Argentine research station was located on Thule Island from 1976 to 1982 (for details, see § History above).
+The South Sandwich Islands are uninhabited, although an illegal permanently staffed Argentine research station was located on Thule Island from 1976 to 1982 (for details, see § History above).
 Automatic weather stations are on Thule Island and Zavodovski.
 To the northwest of Zavodovski Island is the Protector Shoal, a submarine volcano.

 The South Sandwich Islands from north to south are:

-A series of six passages separates each of the islands or island groups in the chain.
-They are, from north to south: Zavodovski Isl., Traverse passage, Visokoi Isl., Brown's passage, Candlemas Isl., Shackleton's passage, Saunders Isl., Larsen's passage, Montagu Isl., Biscoe's passage, Bristol Isl., Forsters Passage, Southern Thule.
+Several straits and passages separate the South Sandwich Islands.
+Forsters Passage separates Bristol Island and Southern Thule.
 Nelson Channel is the passage between Candlemas and Vindication Island.
+Douglas Strait separates Thule Island and Cook Island.